 Two-storey extensions cost around 1.75 times the cost of single-storey extensions for the materials, but you also need factor in labour costs being almost doubled.

-You may also incur other costs, such as the need to build the same kind of roof as that of the main house.
+You may also incur other costs, such as the need to build the same kind of roof as that of the main house – more info about new roof costs.
 There is also the question of whether the foundations are suitable to support the additional weight.

 Kitchen or Bathroom